Where the Webb Telescope Is Pointing

 The Bible reveals that Earth is the only place with life in the universe.
 So they are not going to find what they’re looking for.
 But the Bible does reveal something extremely exciting about these exoplanets.
 This is explained in Our Awesome Universe Potential, in the chapter “Why the Universe?”

 Scriptures like Isaiah 45:18 and 51:16, Hebrews 2 and Romans 8, among many others, show that God did not make the universe in vain.
-He has plans to bring life to these planets in the future!
+He has plans to bring life to those planets in the future!
 The universe is waiting for that time.
+Romans 8:19-22 in the Revised Standard Version read:

 “This passage indicates precisely what all astronomers and scientific evidence indicates—the suns are as balls of fire, giving out light and heat; but the planets, except for this Earth, are in a state of death, decay and futility—but not forever—waiting until converted humans are born the children of God,” Herbert W. Armstrong wrote of Romans 8 in his book The Incredible Human Potential.
 “Put together all these scriptures I have used in this chapter, and you begin to grasp the incredible human potential.
 Our potential is to be born into the God Family, receiving total power!
 We are to be given jurisdiction over the entire universe!